NodesHub/dao_docs/docs/full-node/run-a-full-ODISEO-node/sync.md

 ```
 :::

 If you have an address book downloaded, you may keep it.
-Otherwise, you will need to download the [appropriate addressbook](join-a-network.md#join-a-public-network) prior to running  `ODISEOd start`.
+Otherwise, you will need to download the [appropriate addressbook](join-a-network.md#join-a-public-network) prior to running  `achillesd start`.

 ## During Sync